material-motion/material-motion/specifications/context_transitions/directionality.md

 B <= C
 ```

 Note that the final transition's arrow is pointed to the left.
-We always keep screens on the same named "side" of the transition, regardless of direction.
+We always keep contexts on the same named "side" of the transition, regardless of direction.

 The left side of the transition is the "back" side.